 To get an idea of what you can expect from publishing contracts, here are some common contract types publishers use:

-This is a writer to publisher agreement where both parties work with one another exclusively for a certain period of time.
+This is a writer-to-publisher agreement where both parties work with one another exclusively for a certain period of time.
 Everything a writer creates, the publisher has a right to exploit.
 This type of contract often includes advances.
 These types of contracts can involve a lot more risk, for both parties.

-A publisher to publisher agreement.
+A publisher-to-publisher agreement.
 A publisher in the UK for example will give another publisher (sub-publisher) in the US the right to represent their catalogue in their territory (the US); collect royalties and exploit the (UK) publisher’s catalogue.
 The sub-publisher will receive a percentage of the income for their work.

 You’ll no doubt come across these types of contracts (and others).
 You’re not limited to a particular type of contract, however!
 You can tweak, change and create contracts according to your needs.

 As a business owner – in a transient industry, recognising threats and opportunities is key.
-Technology has always had a push-pull relationship with the music industry; either being a direct threat, or facilitating opportunities for it.
+Technology has always had a push-pull relationship with the music industry; either being a direct threat or facilitating opportunities for it.

 When the printing press was invented, music publishing became a trade.
-Years later, the gramophone and radio were invented, threatening the sheet music trade and demand, but there was an opportunity to collect more performance royalties from broadcasting and early record sales.
+Years later, the gramophone and the radio were invented, threatening the sheet music trade and demand, but there was an opportunity to collect more performance royalties from broadcasting and early record sales.

-The physical era – Vinyl, cassettes and CD’s were pretty great technology for everyone in the industry.
+The physical era – Vinyl, cassettes and CDs were pretty great technology for everyone in the industry.